 For the latest update on coronavirus deaths in Yorkshire click here

-A further 76 people have died in hospital in Yorkshire after testing positive for coronavirus, NHS England has confirmed.
+A further 53 people have died in Yorkshire hospitals after testing positive for coronavirus, NHS England has confirmed.

-It brings the total confirmed death toll in Yorkshire hospitals to 1,272, as of 5pm on Tuesday.
+It brings the total confirmed death toll in Yorkshire hospitals to 1,325.

-Across England, 665 new deaths of people who tested positive for Covid-19 have been announced, bringing the total number of confirmed reported deaths in hospitals in England to 16,272.
+A further 514 coronavirus deaths have been announced in hospitals in England, bringing the total number of confirmed reported deaths in hospitals in England to 16,786.

 NHS England releases updated figures each day showing the dates of every coronavirus-related death in hospitals in England, often including previously uncounted deaths that took place several days or even weeks ago.